core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200312.md

 `func (o *InlineResponse200312) HasUsage() bool`

 HasUsage returns a boolean if a field has been set.

-### GetClients

-`func (o *InlineResponse200312) GetClients() OrganizationsOrganizationIdSummaryTopDevicesByUsageClients`

-GetClients returns the Clients field if non-nil, zero value otherwise.

-### GetClientsOk

-`func (o *InlineResponse200312) GetClientsOk() (*OrganizationsOrganizationIdSummaryTopDevicesByUsageClients, bool)`

-GetClientsOk returns a tuple with the Clients field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClients

-`func (o *InlineResponse200312) SetClients(v OrganizationsOrganizationIdSummaryTopDevicesByUsageClients)`

-SetClients sets Clients field to given value.

-### HasClients

-`func (o *InlineResponse200312) HasClients() bool`

-HasClients returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)